idio-lang/DIPS/source/implementing-idio/shell/shell-functions.rst

 :lname:`Bash` offers a number of predicates which we can re-imagine and maybe (maybe not!) avoid some legacy.
-In particular, :lname:`Bash` uses upper-case ``-S`` to test if a file is a socket whereas all the other file test are in lower-case.
+In particular, :lname:`Bash` uses upper-case ``-S`` to test if a file is a socket whereas all the other file predicates are in lower-case.
 In addition, rather than ``-h`` or ``-L`` for testing for a symbolic link we can use ``l?``.